-- 1) The Pre-Event Output of the Providing Unit; - 2) The Pre-Event System Frequency; - The "Maximum POR Frequency Deviation Nadir Frequency", being the minimum largest deviation in Frequency from nominal during the POR Period; - The "Nadir POR Assessment Time", being the time of the maximum Frequency deviation from nominal in the POR Period, at which the minimum Frequency occurs during the POR Period with reference to the Providing Unit's T=0 for the event; to the start of the Frequency Event; - The "Nadir POR Frequency Delta", being the difference between the Pre-Event System Frequency and the minimum Frequency during the POR Period; - The "Providing Unit Output Delta", being the change in the Providing Unit Output from the Pre-Event Output to the Providing Unit Output at the POR Assessment Time Nadir Time; - 7) The output of the Providing Unit (in MW) at the POR AssessmentTime Nadir Time; - 8) The Time Zero Availability; - 9) The POR Reserve Characteristic; - 10) The Time Zero Declared POR; - 11) The Declared Governor Droop; - 12) The Governor Droop Demanded POR;
+- 1) The Pre-Event Output of the Providing Unit; - 2) The Pre-Event System Frequency; - 3) The "Nadir Frequency", being the minimum Frequency during the POR Period;

-- 13) The "POR Governor Droop Multiplier" being the multiplier calculated, where applicable, under paragraph Error!
-Reference source not found.5.5.1.2.2; - 14) The Providing Unit Frequency / Capacity Function (if applicable); - The Unit Load Controller settings, if applicable.
-If a Unit Load Controller is in service during the Frequency Event the Pre-Event System Frequency and Pre-Event Output of the Providing Unit will be determined using the Unit Load Controller settings; - The Providing Unit "Inertia Response" being the MW change in the Providing Unit's output due to a positive/negative rate of change of Frequency at the POR Assessment Time Nadir Time or if the Frequency Event nadir occurs before the start of the POR Period at T+5, as set out in Schedule 9 of the Agreement; and - The Providing Unit's "Inertia Response Calculation Tolerance" being the Providing Unit's specific MW value applied to compensate for the calculated accuracy of Inertia Response, as set out in Schedule 9 of the Agreement.
+- 4) The "Nadir Time", the time at which the minimum Frequency occurs during the POR Period with reference to the start of the Frequency Event: - 5) The "Nadir Frequency Delta", being the difference between the Pre-Event System Frequency and the minimum Frequency during the POR Period; - 6) The "Providing Unit Output Delta", being the change in the Providing Unit Output from the Pre-Event Output to the Providing Unit Output at the Nadir Time: - 7) The output of the Providing Unit (in MW) at the Nadir Time; - 8) The Time Zero Availability; - 9) The POR Reserve Characteristic; - 10) The Time Zero Declared POR; - 11) The Declared Governor Droop; - 12) The Governor Droop Demanded POR; - 13) The "POR Governor Droop Multiplier" being the multiplier calculated, where applicable, under paragraph 4.6.1.2.2; - 14) The Providing Unit Frequency / Capacity Function (if applicable); - 15) The Unit Load Controller settings, if applicable.
+If a Unit Load Controller is in service during the Frequency Event the Pre-Event System Frequency and Pre-Event Output of the Providing Unit will be determined using the Unit Load Controller settings; - 16) The Providing Unit "Inertia Response" being the MW change in the Providing Unit's output due to a positive rate of change of Frequency at the Nadir Time or if the Frequency Event nadir occurs before the start of the POR Period at T+5, as set out in Schedule 9 of the Agreement; and - 17) The Providing Unit "Inertia Response Calculation Tolerance" being the Providing Unit's specific MW value applied to compensate for the calculated accuracy of Inertia Response, as set out in Schedule 9 of the Agreement.

-5.8.2.2 POR Governor Droop Multiplier Calculation
+5.7.1.2.2 POR Governor Droop Multiplier Calculation